RoyTuesday/tetrelementis/README.md

 Your objective is to keep the board clear enough that more tetrominos can drop; if there is no more space for a tetromino to appear, the game is over.
 In order to keep the game going, you must fill every quadrant in a horizontal line accross the board.
 Once a line is filled, all its quadrants are emptied and every block above it falls one row down.

 Every line you clear adds to your score; the more lines cleared at once, the more points earned.
 You can clear as many as four lines at once, if you're clever about it.
+Be wary!
+As your points increase, so does the Level; each level makes the tetromino drop faster, until it drops as fast as if you held the down arrow all the time!

+There are three game modes: **Marathon**, **Fixed Level**, and **Pentathlon**
+* **Marathon:** The classic Tetris gamemode in which tetrominos are generated forever, and the level increases with your score
+* **Fixed Level:** Like **Marathon**, but you choose at which level you want to start, and the level does not increase
+* **Pentathlon:** Like **Marathon**, but each tetromino is a permutation of _five_ blocks instead of four (not for the faint of heart)

 ## Development